 experiences of "unity" - and over again we encounter a comprehensive

-love in many forms, but first and foremost a love for ourselves as a
+love in many forms, but first and foremost a love for ourself as a

 perfect being who is capable of literally radiate healing.